 Financial services, manufacturing, and supply chain were the frontrunners of technology adoption.
 What about human resources?

 Even though HR tech was a latecomer in the technology space, the last five years have witnessed the launch of a plethora of technologies.
-Artificial intelligence, machine learning, gamification, blockchain and robotics are the most talked about trends in HR tech today.
+Artificial intelligence, machine learning, gamification, blockchain and robotics are the most talked about trends in HRMS tech today.

-But HR leaders may not be ready to take a call without getting the best answers to the
+But HR leaders may not be ready to take a call without getting the best answers to the below questions.

 - Can HR tech create great experiences and foster a feeling of oneness among employees?

 - The market is inundated with affordable HR tech solutions.
 How can an organization decide what’s right and what’s not?

 - How can cloud computing solutions make a difference to organisations dependent on distributed teams?